dolphindb/Tutorials_EN/database.md

   *  A list domain partitions data according to a list given by the user.
 It is more flexible than a range domain.
   *  The composite domain is suitable for situations where 2 or 3 columns are frequently used in WHERE or GROUP BY clauses of queries on extremely large tables.
 In a composite domain, we can have 2 or 3 partitioning columns.
 Each column can be of range, value, or list domain.
 For example, we can use a value domain on trading days, and a range domain on stock symbols.
 The order of the partitioning columns is irrelevant.

-When we create a new distributed database, we need to specify partitionType and partitionScheme.
-When we reopen an existing distributed database, we only need to specify folderDirectory.
-We cannot overwrite an existing distributed database with a different partitionType or partitionScheme.
+When we create a new distributed database, we need to specify "partitionType" and "partitionScheme".
+When we reopen an existing distributed database, we only need to specify "folderDirectory".
+We cannot overwrite an existing distributed database with a different "partitionType" and "partitionScheme".

 When we use aggregate functions on a partitioned table, we can achieve optimal performance if GROUP BY columns are also partitioning columns.